OSeMOSYS/otoole/docs/functionality.rst

 .. image:: img/osemosys_dataflow.png

 As shown in the diagram, *otoole* deals primarily with data before and after OSeMOSYS.
-We call the data work upto the generation of a datafile which is read in by GLPK pre-processing.
+We call the data work prior to the generation of a datafile which is read in by GLPK pre-processing.
 Anything that happens with the immediate outputs of a solver, such as the recommended open-source solvers GLPK, CBC, or the proprietary solvers CPLEX and Gurobi, is called results and post-processing.
 You can find more information in the sections below.